roots/wp-password-bcrypt/README.md

 * provide instructions on how to fix it and make it more secure
 * notify users on newer PHP versions that they *could* be more secure

 What's wrong with MD5?
-Really simply: it's too cheap and fast to generate hashes.
+Really simply: it's too cheap and fast to generate cryptographically secure hashes.

 ## The Solution